 NSE: Windows or Mac

 However, there are still instances of software incompatibility on ARM based processor devices that students should consider before choosing a Mac.
 Some software required for your classes might not be available for ARM/Apple Silicon processors, which can make it challenging or even impossible to use them on an Apple Silicon laptop.
 This could be an issue if you need to run specialized software such as virtual machines, CAD, statistical analysis tools, or programming environments that have not yet been updated for Apple Silicon.
+We have seen issues with students trying to run Windows virtual machines on ARM based Macs.

 We highly recommend SSD storage over conventional spinning hard drives.